pegasystems/nlp-model-containers/machine-learning-nlp-container/README.md

 # Deploy custom python machine learning models

-This is an example dockerized container which comes with the dependencies required to run your deep learning models
+This is an example dockerized container which comes with the dependencies required to run your machine learning models

 This uses flask to serve the models using a rest end point secured with Authlib for OAuth2 (using https://docs.authlib.org/en/latest/flask/2/) as well as an end point without auth